crossplane-contrib/provider-terraform/README.md

         sensitive = false
       }
       output "object" {
+        // This will be an object.
-        // This will be a JSON string - the key/value pairs are not accessible value = {"a": 3, "b": 2}
+        //  a and b will be available c will not since its a nested object value = {"a": 3, "b": 2, "c": {"1": "one"}}
         sensitive = false
       }
       output "tuple" {
-        // This will be a JSON string - the elements will not be accessible value = ["foo", "bar"]
+        // This will be an array
+        value = ["foo", "bar"]
         sensitive = false
       }